Church of St Matthew, Qrendi: History

-On April 12, 1942, the church suffered extensive damage to the point of nearly collapsing as a result of a direct hit by Nazi bombs during World War II, it being so close to the nearby military airfield.
-The church was repaired by architect S. Privitera.
-A new facade was built and two small belfries were built instead of the central belfry.
+On April 12, 1942, during World War II, the church suffered severe structural damage as a result of a direct hit by Nazi cluster bombs, it being so close to the nearby military airfield.

+The church's restoration was overseen by architect and engineer S. Privitera.
+The facade was rebuilt, with the original large central stone cross being replaced with a smaller one and two small belfries added.
+The central ornamental window on the facade was also enlarged and lowered to improve the interior lighting.
+A traditional staircase consisting of stair corbels protruding from the chapel's western side, allowing access to the roof, was also removed.

 Works of art

 The main painting behind the high altar, attributed to Mattia Preti, depicts the martyrdom of St Matthew the Apostle and dates from 1688.
 It is believed that this painting was commissioned by the French Commendatory Nicola’ Communette.
 In 1984 this painting was stolen by was later recovered and kept for some time in the cathedral museum.
 An organ gallery was also built in 1834.